 White Paper (The thicker the better)

-For this you simply use the paper as close to the subject as desired to create flattering fill light.
-You are simply bouncing light to either lessen or eliminate shadow from your subject.
-Remember light fall off is exponential.
+For this, you simply use the paper as close to the subject as desired to create flattering fill light.
+You are simply bouncing light to either lessen or eliminate a shadow from your subject.
+Remember light falloff is exponential.
 By paying close attention to your subject you will be able to observe the effect that is being created.

 There is a solution, and I’m sure many fellow Canadians would be aware of it.
 Drum roll please; Hockey Tape.

 As far as, I can tell Black hockey tape is almost identical to gaffers tape.
 At $3 bucks a roll you really can’t go wrong.
 You can buy a case of 36 rolls for $64!
 One roll of gaffers tape is usually about $32.

 Expert Tip: When on-site you should be taping down your electrical cords to eliminate any trip hazard.
 First off It’s professional and never mind all the legal ramifications if someone trips and falls.
 More so, it is just common courtesy, no one wants to be responsible for someone getting hurt because of negligence.

 Let’s face it snoots can be expensive.
 Well, basically any light modifier is.
 A simple way to create a snoot effect can be easily created with common household items:

 1 Roll of Fabric-Based Tape